 Another audience set can be built for higher age groups in men.
 The female consumer will have similar sets built for them.

-Multiple target audience sets can be made once you understand what you are selling and who is likely to buy it.
+Multiple target audience sets can be made once you understand what you are selling and who will buy it.

 This is a classic example of how knowing your target audience better will also help you make a better product for that segment.
 Because you are determining audience needs better.